kubedb/docs/docs/guides/percona-xtradb/concepts/percona-xtradb.md

 To learn more about how to setup a Percona XtraDB cluster using KubeDB, please visit [here](/docs/guides/percona-xtradb/clustering/percona-xtradb-cluster.md).

-### .spec.databaseSecret
+### .spec.authSecret

-`.spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `mysql` root user.
+`.spec.authSecret` is an optional field that points to a Secret used to hold credentials for `mysql` root user.
 If not set, KubeDB operator creates a new Secret `{percona-xtradb-object-name}-auth` for storing the password for `mysql` root user for each PerconaXtraDB object.
-If you want to use an existing Secret please specify that when creating the PerconaXtraDB object using `.spec.databaseSecret.secretName`.
+If you want to use an existing Secret please specify that when creating the PerconaXtraDB object using `.spec.authSecret.name`.

 This secret contains a `username` key and a `password` key which contains the username and password respectively for `mysql` root user.
 Here, the value of `username` key is fixed to be `root`.